-The latest scientific research points to a connection between human biology and picky eating, expressed in two main ways.
+The latest scientific research points to two main connections between human biology and picky eating:

 1. Innate Tastes

-Multiple studies across many years have demonstrated that humans instinctively prefer sweet and salty foods—a preference that children exhibit even more strongly than adults, both for sugar and for salt.
-Given the choice, kids of all ages will naturally reach for what’s most innately satisfying: something salty or sweet over something sour, bland or bitter.
+Multiple studies across many years have demonstrated that humans instinctively prefer sweet and salty foods—a craving that children exhibit even more strongly than adults..
+Given the choice, kids of all ages will naturally reach for salty or sweet food over something sour, bland or bitter.

 2. Heritable Traits

 Picky eating is often associated with neophobia, or the fear and avoidance of new foods.
-A picky eater may see a new food, or even the same food in a different presentation, and simply refuse to try it.
+A picky eater may see a new food, or even the same food in a different meal or environment , and simply refuse to try it.

-In one study, researchers concluded that the majority of neophobic traits in kids (up to 75%) can actually be attributed to genetics.
+In one study, researchers concluded that up to 75% of neophobic traits in kids can actually be attributed to genetics.
 Just like eye color or skin tone, neophobia may be passed down within families.

 Environmental Factors of Picky Eating

 Although human biology certainly plays a role in picky eating, it’s not the whole picture.
-Our children’s instinctive taste preferences are also strongly influenced, and often exacerbated, by the world around us.
+Our children’s instinctive taste preferences are also strongly influenced or exacerbated by the world around us.

-There are four very important environmental influences on the development and expression of picky eating:
+There are four important environmental influences on the development and expression of picky eating:

 1. At-Home Eating Habits

 One of the biggest influences on a child’s picky eating is his or her home environment.
-Simply put, the foods that we frequently serve, both in terms of specific dishes and general food groups, are what become familiar, accepted and comfortable for our children.
+Simply put, the foods that we frequently serve, whether specific dishes or general food groups, become familiar, accepted and comfortable for our children.